ember-learn/ember-blog/source/2020-03-27-the-ember-times-issue-141.md

 Be kind,

-the crowd and the Learning Team
+the crowd, Preston Sego and the Learning Team